lotlouischoitslab/Computational_Transportation_Science/00Transportation_Python_Intro/README.md

          df.head()

 If you are going to use the Jupyter notebook on your local machine, then ignore the mounting the Google drive process.
 All you got to do is copy the following code into your terminal:

+         import numpy as np
+         import pandas as pd
          df = pd.read_csv('datasets/students.csv')
+         df.head()

   2. Go to this link to view the **[VIDEO](https://www.canva.com/design/DAFtbdwJChQ/_dMqvxLOOUMN5jlvxX9eHQ/edit?utm_content=DAFtbdwJChQ&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton).**